daiser/pyflow/README.md

 Out Flow set up and ready to accept values.
 Let's `flow.send(sys.stdin)` some into it.

 This is it.
 We and our beloved `integers` lived happily ever after.
-The end.

 ## What else can it do?